sagemath/trac_to_gh/Issue 2851.md

 # Issue 2851: clean binary install of sage followed by "sage -br" is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2851

 Original creator: was